 In truth, the hiring process for criminal justice and criminology jobs are often based more on fairness than on finding the perfect employee.
 To accomplish this, they usually employ ostensibly objective scoring metrics and job applications that capture whether or not a candidate possesses the knowledge, skills, and abilities to do the job.

 A resume often doesn't fit into those metrics.
 People write resumes to tell employers what they think the employer wants to know.
 Drafted properly, they paint the job candidate in the best light possible.
-Job applications, on the other hand, collect just that data an employer needs.
+Job applications, on the other hand, collect just the data that an employer needs.

 You Don't Need It If You Don't Need It